Subham07/Hackerearth-ML-Adopt-A-Buddy/README.md

 # Final Submission
 Final submission ranked me under top 100 as of now (56th) with average F1 Score of 90.83 (public leaderboard).
 Topper's score is 91.43.

-# If you like it, please give starts and comment for feedback.
+# If you like it, please give stars and comment for feedback.
 Thanks